ethereum/EIPs/EIPS/eip-1.md

   - It is still **RECOMMENDED** to add a backup.

 ### Fallback
+- Links should be the most stable (i.e., unlikely to change and expected to be continuously available) and direct reference possible.
+- The International DOI Foundation maintains the [Digital Object Identifier Service](https://www.doi.org) as an online registry of stable, indirect links.
+DOI numbers should be included in citations when available.
 - All other external resources **MUST NOT** be included.

 ## Linking to other EIPs